-Use the System tab (Figure 4-12) to specify the information unique to this client such as the hostname, IP address, root password, and the time zone.
+Use the System tab (Figure 6-12) to specify the information unique to this client such as the hostname, IP address, root password, and the time zone.

-Figure 4-12 System Tab
+Figure 6-12 System Tab

+X /opt/ignite/bin/itool (iuxlp2)

+Basic Software System File System Advanced

-Final System Parameters: Button
+Final System Parameters: Set parameters now 💻

+Hostname: iuxlp2

+IP Address: 10.1.52.205 Subnet Mask: 0xfffff800

+Time: 19:56 Day: 19 Month: October 🖃 Year: 2005

+Set Time Zone (None) Network Services

+Set Root Password

+Security Choices

+Show Summary Reset Configuration

+Go!
+Cancel Help

-You can choose to set these final system parameters now or at the first boot of the client.
+Final System Parameters: Button You can choose to set these final system parameters now or at the first boot of the client.
 If you select first boot, you do not need to modify anything on this tab.

-Hostname: Field

-Your client must have a unique system name, known as a hostname, which can be a simple name.

-A hostname must fulfill the following conditions:

-- It should not contain more than 8 characters, for compatibility with the uname command. - It must contain only letters, numbers, underscore (), or hyphen (-).
+Hostname: Field Your client must have a unique system name, known as a hostname , which can be a simple name.
+A hostname must fulfill the following conditions: • It should not contain more than 8 characters, for compatibility with the uname command. • It must contain only letters, numbers, underscore (), or hyphen (-).

 • It must start with a letter.
 Uppercase letters are not recommended.
 For more information, see hostname (1).

-IP Address: Field

-You use this field to enter the IP address in the form:
+IP Address: Field You use this field to enter the IP address in the form: